 Today’s Goal: Pickup a couple of cans of pure pumpkin and have it on standby in the pantry for when you need it.

 UNIT 8.5: Naming Your Puppy.
 So, what’s it gonna be?!
 Don’t worry if you haven’t come up with one, yet.
 (It has taken me up to a puppy’s 12-week milestone for me to come up with a name.)
 For those who need a little guidance, here’s an article from AKC about teaching your dog his name.
 Bonus points if the dog’s name does NOT rhyme with the word “no.” For those of you with performance dogs, here’s an article about giving your dog a registered name.
-If you haven’t already, let us know what your puppy’s call name is, so we can submit the AKC paperwork.
+If you haven’t already, let us know what your puppy’s name is, so we can submit the name as part of the AKC paperwork submittal (which we’ll do).
+Your puppy’s AKC certificate will arrive in the mail in about four weeks.

 Today’s Goal: Get your puppy to come to you when you call his name at least ten (10) times throughout the day.